At Garcia, we are always looking for experienced pruners to help us deliver great results to our customers.

 With Garcia Contracting you can have the peace of mind you will get paid exactly what we agree upon signing the contract, all following New Zealand’s legislation.
 We believe all employee’s legal rights should be respected, and we are proud to say we make this our standard process.

-We provide full training, industry standard rates and immediate start for all those hard-workers out there who are looking forward to joining the kiwifruit industry in 2021!
+We provide full training, industry standard rates and immediate start for all those hard-workers out there who are looking forward to join the kiwifruit industry!